 - Genetic conditions like Down syndrome and galactosemia

-- Gender; women are more prone to cataracts than men
+- Gender; women are more prone than men

 Your ophthalmologist can diagnose cataracts by conducting an extensive eye examination which includes a variety of tests, including (x):

 - Tonometry.
 This test is used to determine the intraocular pressure within the eye.

 - Slit-lamp exam.
 This test is carried out using a special microscope that enables your doctor to evaluate different parts of the eye.

 - Visual acuity test.
 This test involves the use of a chart with different-sized letters to measure the patient’s ability to see them at different distances.

 - Dilated eye exam.
 In this test, doctors use drops to enlarge the pupils, which allows them to examine the retina and optic nerve.

 Doctors treat cataracts with surgery, but only when they have significantly worsened.
 The surgery involves removing the affected lens and replacing it with an artificial lens (x).